ericvprice/rubric/src/Rubric.Extensions/README.md

 # Rubric

-Rubric.Extensions is a .NET library providing dependency injection extensions for Rubic comapatible with the Microsoft.Extensions.DependencyInjection framework.
+Rubric.Extensions is a .NET library providing dependency injection extensions for Rubric compatible with the Microsoft.Extensions.DependencyInjection framework.

 ## Usage